batwell31/Cat-Clicker-Premium-Pro/README.md

 ## Instructions ##

 * click the any of the 5 cat names on the application
+    * The name, picture, and click tracker will apear in the display area.

-* click on the picture of the cat, and see what happens!
+* click on the picture of the cat, and the click tracker will record the total clicks

+* Click the 'Admin' button on the bottom of the screen.
+    * doing so will hide the Admin button and display a Admin Input section

+* Clicking the 'Cancle' button will hide the Admin Input Section, as well as clear out your text bar.

+* Fill in the Name, Img-URL, and #clicks section, and press the 'Save' button.
+    * doing so will change the name, img, and total clicks for your current cat.